 Other small but essential things happened, something that we could have hidden from each other but we didn’t.
 Like that woman, I consorted with when in Mumbai.
 Like that person from Bangalore, she decided to have dinner with.

 Related reading: It had all started with innocuous flirting on WhatsApp

 We told each other because we loved each other.
 It was a little bit easier to post the telling.
 The lies disappeared, and instead, they became the stated truths.
 Even if the telling happened months later.I had to go over to Gurgaon for a year.
 Work.
 She decided to stay back and attend to her work in Kolkata.
 Things went swimmingly well.
 We conversed over Yahoo Messenger Chats.
 Like I also did with some other faceless people on some boring evenings, between Tendulkar and Prannoy Roy.
 She told me of our daughter who messed up her painting.
 Of my mother who disapproved of the way my wife cleaned the kitchen worktop and annoyingly did it all over again.
 Of her sister coming over to stay for a few weeks.
 Some straightforward stuff.
 But the kind which a couple would discuss at work or home.

 Then the conversations started getting infrequent.

 Then one day, she messaged me that she needed to speak to me.
-I had installed Yahoo on my desktop and as her message popped up on my screen, the ‘plop’ sound reverberated in my office.
+I had installed Yahoo on my desktop, and as her message popped up on my screen, the ‘plop’ sound reverberated in my office.
 I looked at it.
-I had work at hand.
+I had worked at hand.
 So, I held back attending to the message for later.